-- Can we meet all deadlines? - Must be able to meet deadlines in all cases. - How much CPU time, we need to meet the deadlines?
+- Can App-tasks meet all the deadlines? - Must be able to meet deadlines for all the cases. - How much CPU time, we need to meet the deadlines?
+Process Initiation - Periodic process: executes on (almost) every period. - Aperiodic process: execution on demand.

-Process Initiation

-- Periodic process: executes on (almost) every period.

-Same as Round Robin?

-- Aperiodic process: executes on demand.